10 good reasons to visit

-Few tourists find their way to Pollino – on of the large national parks Italy.
+Few tourists find their way to the Pollino National Park in Basilicata and Calabria.
 A great pity considering the interesting sights and attractions.
-Here are 10 good reasons for visiting the area between Calabria and Basilicata.
+Here are 10 good reasons for visiting the area.

-Pollino qualifies as the largest natural park in Italy with a total area of 1 820 square kilometres.
-The landscape is scared by deep gullies.
+The Pollino National Park qualifies as the largest natural park in Italy with a total area of 1 820 square kilometres. in close competition with the national parks in Abruzzo.
+The landscape is scarred by deep gullies.
 There are dramatic rivers, secluded lakes and shady woodlands with kites and eagles circling overhead.
-Along with some very charming towns and villages where ancient traditions and rites are still observed.
+Along with some very charming towns and villages, where ancient traditions and rites are still observed.